GallitoGamingPR/Unity-Pyramid/README.md

 ## Short Story
-The game is going to be called "Shadow of the Serpent," where players embody Marcus Steele, a seasoned bounty hunter armed with a trusty revolver.
-Venturing into the heart of the Mexican jungle, Marcus seeks the legendary treasures hidden within an ancient Aztec pyramid shrouded in mystery and guarded by supernatural forces.
+In "Shadow of the Serpent," players embody Marcus Steele, a seasoned bounty hunter known for his sharp wit and trusty revolver.
+Drawn by rumors of immeasurable wealth, Marcus ventures deep into the Mexican jungle, following a mysterious map that leads to an ancient Aztec pyramid lost to time.

-As he explores the labyrinth-like corridors of the pyramid, Marcus confronts skeletal warriors wielding sharp obsidian swords.
-These undead guardians are relentless, pushing him to use his sharp wit and quick reflexes to navigate treacherous traps and solve cryptic puzzles that have claimed countless adventurers before him.

-The adventure reaches its peak when Marcus faces a formidable skeletal lord in an epic boss battle.
-After he defeats the boss the temple begins to collapse around him, he must not only secure the hidden treasures but also escape the crumbling structure alive.
+The game journey begins as Marcus treks through dense foliage and treacherous terrain, the jungle being alive with the sounds of unseen creatures.
+The air is thick with humidity and tension as he approaches the looming pyramid, its large stone steps and amazing architecture showing that a prosporous civilization once thrived there.

+Entering the pyramid, Marcus navigates a labyrinth of dimly lit corridors and walls adorned with cryptic symbols.
+His first encounter are skeletal warriors wielding sharp obsidian swords, risen to guard the pyramid's treasures.
+With quick reflexes and precise gunfire, he fends off these relentless undead guardians, each battle more intense than the last.

+Marcus must outsmart deadly traps by dodging poisoned darts, evading swinging blades, and leaping over pits.
+Cryptic puzzles block his path, requiring him to decipher Aztec symbols and manipulate ancient mechanisms.
+His survival hinges on a keen mind as much as a steady hand.

+At the pyramid's core, Marcus confronts the formidable Skeletal Lord, a towering figure adorned with a feathered headdress and wielding an enchanted obsidian greatsword that deals tremendous damage.
+In a climactic boss battle, he must exploit the Skeletal Lord's weaknesses while avoiding devastating attacks.
+Utilizing the environment and his arsenal found from previous adventurers that perished, Marcus ultimately defeats the undead monarch.

+With the Skeletal Lord vanquished, the pyramid begins to crumble.
+Marcus snatches a legendary artifact that was being protected, the serpent idol with emerald eyes and begins his harrowing escape.
+The corridors begin to collapse, and new traps spring to life.
+Racing against time, he leaps over chasms and dodges falling debris, relying on both courage and agility.

+Emerging from the collapsing structure just as it seals itself forever, Marcus stands amidst the settling dust and the sun casts a warm glow, he reflects on the perilous journey.
+Treasure in hand, he begins the trek back, adventure over but contemplating the mysteries he's uncovered and other legends yet to be explored.

+"Shadow of the Serpent" offers an exhilarating blend of action, exploration, and puzzle-solving, immersing players in a world where ancient myths collide with perilous adventure.
+An adventure not only for the treasure but for the knowledge of uncovering legends lost to time.